-1. Samuel Eusebius McCorkle, Doctor of Divinity, Presbyterian minister, Thyatira Church, Rowan Co., NC.
+- Samuel Eusebius McCorkle, Doctor of Divinity, Presbyterian minister, Thyatira Church, Rowan Co., NC.
 The State of North Carolina maintains an historical marker to Samuel McCorkle and his classics school that was located nearby Thatira Presbyterian Church, outside Mooresville & Salisbury, NC.
 He called his school for classical training Zion Parnassus.
 He was a founder of the University of North Carolina and is memorialized at Chapel Hill.
 His education was at a precursor of Princeton College, and his D.D. from Dickinson College (Pennsylvania).
-His wife was Margaret Gillespie (McCorkle), and they are buried at Thyatira Cemetery.[Was née Jenny Graham.]

-she a widow?
-Was Gillespie her maiden or widowed name?)

-- 2. John McCorkle -- His niece Elmira Sloan McCorkle Roache described him as "rather eccentric."
-If so, he fits right in with the rest of us.; - 3.
+His wife was Margaret Gillespie (McCorkle), and they are buried at Thyatira Cemetery.[Was she a widow?
+Was Gillespie her maiden or widowed name?) - 2.
+John McCorkle -- His niece Elmira Sloan McCorkle Roache described him as "rather eccentric."
+If so, he fits right in with the rest of us. ; - 3.
 Joseph McCorkle; - 4.
-Alexander McCorkle [Aleck] -- His niece Elmira Sloan McCorkle Roache wrote that Aleck was emotional in character and joined the Methodists.; 95 - 5.
-William McCorkle -- His niece Elmira wrote that he became a Christian Church/Disciples of Christ minister, set his slaves free, and "went to preaching."
-He had 3 wives, viz., Maragaret Peggy" Blythe; Martha "Mattie" King (widow of "scalped" John Purviance); and Jennie Graham. - 6.
+Alexander McCorkle [Aleck] -- His niece Elmira Sloan McCorkle Roache wrote that Aleck was emotional in character and joined the Methodists. ;

+- 5. William McCorkle -- His niece Elmira wrote that he became a Christian Church/Disciples of Christ minister, set his slaves free, and "went to preaching."
+He had 3 wives, viz.,Maragaret Peggy" Blythe; Martha "Mattie" King (widow of "scalped" John Purviance); and Jennie Graham. - 6.
 James McCorkle, 1768-1840; - 7.
 Robert McCorkle.
-1 wife Elizabeth "Lizzie" Blythe; 2 wife: Margaret (Peggy)

-Morrison.
-Robert was born in Rowan Co., NC; moved to Middle Tennessee; married Elizabeth Blythe, his 2 wife, in Sumner County, Tennessee (then, I suspect, a generic term for "Middle Tennessee"); at one time was a member of a Presbyterian or Cumberland Presbyterian Church congregation in Kentucky; removed to the Murfreesboro area of Rutherford County, where the father's Revolutionary War land grant was lost in a land-title dispute litigation; then removed to West Tennessee, grave of the McCorkle Cemetery about 5 miles east of Newbern, Tennessee, although it should be noted that before the advent of railroads in the wesetern district, and before the Civil War, Yorkville was the better town.
-A study of Civil War maps will show Yorkville, but not Newbern.
+1st wife Elizabeth "Lizzie" Blythe; 2nd wife: Margaret (Peggy) Morrison.
+Robert was born in Rowan Co., NC; moved to Middle Tennessee; married Elizabeth Blythe, his 2nd wife, in Sumner County, Tennessee (then, I suspect, a generic term for "Middle Tennessee"); at one time was a member of a Presbyterian or Cumberland Presbyterian Church congregation in Kentucky; removed to the Murfreesboro area of Rutherford County, where the father's Revolutionary War land grant was lost in a land-title dispute litigation: then removed to West Tennessee.
+Dyer County, where he died and is buried in the 1st grave of the McCorkle Cemetery about 5 miles east of Newbern, Tennessee, although it should be noted that before the advent of railroads in the wesetern district, and before the Civil War, Yorkville was the better town.
+A study of Civil War maps will show Yorkville, but not Newbern. -Aunt Beth Huie said her Huie family [Benjamin Huie, b.
+1798 in N.C.] settled 1st just west of Yorkville a bit down the road and up the hill from what is now a Cumberland Presbyterian Church, with a house on the south side of the road; then moved west about 2 miles, building a house on the north side of the road; and did not buy the land where the Tigrett family settled, further toward Newbern, because Yorkville offered more "community."
+One notes that RAH McCorkle [Robert Andrew Hope McCorkle] sends his Civil War-time letters, reproduced here, with the inside address as "Yorkville."